Sorry, no results based on your choices.

 Next, identify your firm’s specific needs.
 Break down your law practice remote office requirements into must-have and nice-to-have features.
-(Use the feature descriptions in each section as a guide.)
+(Use the feature descriptions below as a guide.)

 3. Filter your Remote provider choices

-With your requirements in hand, use the feature filters in the list below or on the specific product pages to narrow down your choices.
+With your requirements in hand, use the feature filters in the list below to narrow down your choices.
 Browse the product pages, read the community reviews, and narrow down your choices to 1–3 likely options.

 4. Try before you buy

-One of the main tasks a Remote Office software provider will have is managing and safeguarding your client and office information.
+One of the main tasks a Managed IT provider will have is managing and safeguarding your client and office information.
 You'll want to be sure you do your due diligence here to ensure your data is both secure from 3rd party access, and from inadvertent destruction.

-Security is paramount when it comes to Remote Office software providers.
+Security is paramount when it comes to remote providers.
 Although, not every service requires end-to-end encryption (E2EE), if the provider does not have it, you should understand why.

 Will the Provider handle complete data back-ups of your system for you on a regular schedule.
 If a Provider does not, you may need to look into a 3rd party who can integrate with them.